-It’s an inherited disease that affects about 100,000 people in the United States – including many African-Americans – and millions worldwide.
+It’s an inherited disease that affects about 100,000 people in the United States – including many Black Americans – and millions worldwide.
 Complications from the disease include strokes, infections, blood clots, organ damage and failure, and much more.

 “The disease tends to cause a number of complications,” says Dr. Enrico Novelli, MD, a hematologist and oncologist and medical director of the UPMC Adult Sickle Cell Program.
 “It’s responsible for difficulty with achieving milestones in childhood.
 It also is associated with delayed milestones with limited or intermittent schooling.
 It is associated with difficulty of finding successful employment.
 There are of course relationship issues, there are cognitive concerns.

 “It is a disease that carries a high burden.”

 Every American state and Washington D.C. now require screening for sickle cell at birth because of the severity of the disease.
 Julian wasn’t diagnosed until he was 3 years old, but the disease caused him trouble throughout his childhood.

 “A sickle cell crisis can mean your arm, legs, head, feet,” Julian says.
 “Wherever in your body that has blood cells, you can have sickle cell crisis.
 So it affects a lot.”

 Because extreme temperature changes can cause sickle cell pain crises, he can’t go swimming.
 Strenuous exercise also can trigger symptoms or complications, so that took sports away.